ClementTsang/bottom/README.md

 You can hide specific disks, temperature sensors, and networks by name in the config file via `disk_filter` and `mount_filter`, `temp_filter`, and `net_filter` respectively.
 Regex (`regex = true`), case-sensitivity (`case_sensitive = true`), and matching only if the entire word matches (`whole_word = true`) are supported, but are off by default.
 Filters default to denying entries that match and can be toggled by setting `is_list_ignored` to `false` in the config file.

-For example, here's a disk list:
+For example, here's the disk widget with no filter:

 ![Disk no filter](./assets/disk_no_filter.png)

-This would filter out some entries by disk name:
+The following in the config file would filter out some entries by disk name:

 ```toml
 [disk_filter]